 Each meeting, special attention was given to the integration of Arcadis IBI, Arcadis DPS and other acquisitions and the creation of the new Architecture and Urbanism division, which were all completed in late 2023.
-The meeting discussed revenue and cost synergies, operational and other challenges aligning enabling functions and of transparent employee communication.
+The meeting discussed revenue and cost synergies, operational and other challenges encountered (including the integration's impact on billing and cash collection) and the importance of aligning enabling functions and of transparent employee communication.